ab93/monorepo-demo/workflows/README.md

 ## workflows
-This directory contains the workflows used in the project, e.g. for training models inside a cluster or for running adhoc-analysis on massive datasets.
+This directory contains the workflows used in the project, e.g. for training models inside a cluster as a batch job.

-### trainer
+### batch-proc
-Sample notebook for training a model locally or inside a cluster.
+Contains notebooks and scripts for running batch jobs in a cluster.